ronald-de-rooij/radioswitch-laravel/laravel-docs/designDecisions/languagesAndFrameworks.md

 ## Tech Stack

-The API and backend are built using PHP8.
-It uses Laravel 9 as a framework, with PostgreSQL as the database, and it runs on nginx.
+The API and backend are built using PHP 8.1.
+It uses Laravel 10 as a framework, with PostgreSQL as the database, and it runs on nginx.

 This is a known tech stack for smaller-scale projects that allows rapid development and deployment.